chrisdickinson/fpsjs/entries/rendering_2.md

 We've described our **sources** and **formats** to OpenGL, and it will draw from both of those buffers to stream vertex attribute information to our vertex shader.

+There are tradeoffs with both approaches; the first approach might improve data locality due to all of the data streaming out of a single buffer source, but any change to any attribute in a model will require a resend of all of the data (changed or not) to OpenGL.
+For example, this would make developing authoring tools somewhat difficult -- data is expected to change on a fairly constant basis, and in that case it might be easier to keep attributes in separate buffers.
+Further, we may wish to export attributes as separate files, with the aim of reducing load time: if a model's texture coordinates changes but it's vertices do not, we could build a loader that only fetches changes attributes of the model at runtime.

+That said, it would be fairly trivial to take these separate attributes and interleave them in our game; which would give us the best of both worlds -- ease of editing in our authoring tools, and better data locality while actually running the game.

+In either case, we will be modifying our vertex shader to accept the new vertex attribute.
+We'll wish to accept a new `attribute`, `a_texcoord`:

+    #ifdef GL_ES
+    precision highp float;
+    #endif

+    // accept a new attribute: note that we've started
+    // to prefix our attributes with `a_`. attribute vec3 a_position;
+    attribute vec2 a_texcoord;

+    // we'll also start prefixing our varying variables with `v_`: varying vec2 v_texcoord;

+    uniform float time;

+    void main() {
+        float x = sin(radians(time * 360.0)) + 2.0;

+        x /= 2.0;

+        gl_Position = vec4(a_position * x, 1.0);

+        // pass the new attribute into the fragment shader: v_texcoord = a_texcoord;
+    }

+**Note that our existing fragment shader already accepts a `varying vec2` for texture coordinates**; we'll simple have to rename that variable from `texcoord` to `v_texcoord` to match our revised vertex shader.

+In the [next article](#rendering_3), I'd like to cover a few more nuances of draw calls -- specifically, using index arrays to cut down the amount of vertex data we need to send to the GPU, and we'll touch on another primitive drawing mode to further reduce the amount of vertex data we need to send.